mctinker/Map-Tasker/README.md

 ## Known Issues

 - Firefox doesn't recognize a light background (appearance is 'light').
+Themes and the Firefox "Manage Colors" settings can mess this up.

 ## Contributions